newohtwo/ticTacToe/README.md

 # ticTacToe
-this project was created to practice modules and factory functions. main goal here is to have as little global code as possible.
+This project was created to practice modules and factory functions.
+The main goal here is to have as little global code as possible.

 ## Features
 * Play versus your friend